NikitaKarmakarP/DSA/README.md

 No, it didn’t show any error, and this is how we created three nodes and linked two of them to the root node.
 You can imagine how it would have looked.

+Understanding the code snippet below:

+1. First of all, we wouldn't start from scratch creating the struct Node and the createNode function and everything.
+So just copy the whole thing we did in our previous programming lecture and paste them here.
+This would save us a lot of time.

+2. Create all the five nodes, using the createNode function, and link them using the arrow operator, and altering their left and right pointer elements.
+This creates our tree.
+The next thing would be to create the preOrder function.

+    // Constructing the root node - Using Function (Recommended) struct node *p = createNode(4);
+    struct node *p1 = createNode(1);
+    struct node *p2 = createNode(6);
+    struct node *p3 = createNode(5);
+    struct node *p4 = createNode(2);
+    // Finally The tree looks like this:
+    //      4
+    //     / \
+    //    1   6
+    //   / \
+    //  5   2

+    // Linking the root node with left and right children p->left = p1;
+    p->right = p2;
+    p1->left = p3;
+    p1->right = p4;
+Copy
+Code Snippet 1: Creating the Binary tree

+Creating the preOrder function:

+3. Create a void function preOrder and pass the pointer to the root node of the tree you want to traverse as the only parameter.
+Inside the function, check if the pointer is not NULL, otherwise we wouldn't do anything.
+So, if it is not NULL, print the data element of the root struct node by using the arrow operator.

+4. After you finish visiting the root node, simply call the same function recursively on the left and the right subtrees and you're done.
+Applying recursion does your job in its own subtle ways.
+It considers the left subtree as an individual tree and applies preorder on it, and the same goes for the right subtree.

+void preOrder(struct  node* root){
+    if(root!=NULL){
+        printf("%d ", root->data);
+        preOrder(root->left);
+        preOrder(root->right);
+    }
+}

+Code Snippet 3: Implementing the preOrder function

+Now simply call the preOrder function passing the pointer to the root node as its parameter and see if it actually visits each node.

+    preOrder(p);
+Copy
+Code Snippet 4: Using the preOrder function

+And the output we received was:

+4 1 5 2 6
+PS D:\MyData\Business\code playground\Ds & Algo with Notes\Code>